storacha/RFC/rfc/indexing-design.md

 - sharded-dag-index-2 has the same shard with slices.
 That shard is at location URL-2 and the slice is at offset 55, lenght 1024

 When trying to read the slice, which is found in sharded-dag-index-2, it is ok to tell the client that the slice can be read either from shard-1 or from shard-2 at offset 55, length 1024?
 This works because both shards have the same multihash and therefore the same data.

+## Indexing System Components

+The indexing components are intended for deployment on the w3up gateway.
+They may also be deployed to the w3up client, where they will not be shared with other clients.

 ### W3up Index